 SIR standards and guidelines are developed and reviewed by the Standards Division and published in the Journal of Vascular and Interventional Radiology (JVIR).
-View the complete list of original guidelines here.

-These Guidelines are provided “AS IS”, and SIR does not warrant the accuracy, reliability, completeness, or timeliness of the Guidelines.
-SIR is not responsible for any actions taken in reliance on these Guidelines, including but not limited to any treatment decisions made by any health care provider reading these Guidelines, and SIR assumes no responsible for any injury or damage to persons or property arising out of or related to any use of these Guidelines or for any errors or omissions.
+These guidelines are provided “AS IS”, and SIR does not warrant the accuracy, reliability, completeness, or timeliness of the guidelines.
+SIR is not responsible for any actions taken in reliance on these guidelines, including but not limited to any treatment decisions made by any health care provider reading these guidelines, and SIR assumes no responsible for any injury or damage to persons or property arising out of or related to any use of these guidelines or for any errors or omissions.